Who Was Sally Hemings?

 Sally Hemings, born in 1773 in Virginia, worked on the Monticello plantation of Thomas Jefferson.
 She was a nursemaid to his daughter Mary and traveled with the family to Paris.
 Though it was rumored that she had several children with Jefferson, both the family and historians denied the claim.
 Recent DNA testing has concluded however that Hemings’ children are connected to the Jefferson bloodline.

-African American slave Sally Hemings was believed to have been the mistress of Thomas Jefferson, author of the Declaration of Independence and third president of the United States.
-Born around 1773 in Virginia, Hemings was the youngest of six children born to Elizabeth (Betty) Hemings, a slave of African and European descent; her probable given name was Sarah.
-Hemings' father was allegedly her mother's owner, John Wayles, a white lawyer and slave trader of English descent who had emigrated to Virginia.
+Hemings was believed to have been the mistress of Thomas Jefferson, author of the Declaration of Independence and third president of the United States.
+Born around 1773 in Virginia, Hemings was the youngest of six children born to Elizabeth (Betty) Hemings, an enslaved person of African and European descent; her probable given name was Sarah.
+Hemings' father was allegedly her mother's owner, John Wayles, a white lawyer and enslaved person trader of English descent who had emigrated to Virginia.
 As Wayles was also the father of Martha Wayles (Skelton) Jefferson, Jefferson's wife, Hemings and Martha Jefferson are believed to have been half-sisters.

 After Wayles' death, Hemings, along with her mother and siblings, moved to Monticello, Jefferson's Virginia home, as part of Martha's inheritance.
 Hemings arrived at Monticello when she was about three years old.
 As a child and young teenager, Hemings performed the duties of a household servant.
 After Martha's death in 1782, Hemings became a companion for one of Jefferson's younger daughters, Mary.